tomcomtang/portfolio-blog/README.md

 ### Giscus Configuration

+**Optional**: Comments functionality is only enabled when all three Giscus environment variables are configured.

 1. Go to [Giscus](https://giscus.app/)
 2. Configure with your GitHub repository
-3. Copy the configuration values to your `.env` file
+3. Copy the configuration values to your `.env` file:
+   - `GATSBY_GISCUS_REPO`: Your repository name (e.g., "username/repo")
+   - `GATSBY_GISCUS_REPO_ID`: Your repository ID
+   - `GATSBY_GISCUS_CATEGORY_ID`: Your category ID
+4. The Comments menu will automatically appear in the navigation when all variables are set
-4. The comments will appear on blog posts automatically
+5. Comments will appear on blog posts and the comments page automatically

+**Testing**: Visit `/giscus-test` to verify your Giscus configuration is working correctly.

 ## 📝 WordPress Data Structure